roboscienceorg/robolib/README.md

 Welcome!
 This repository is the home for the library supporting the [RoboScience](http://www.roboscience.org/ "RoboScience Homepage") open-source robotics community.
-The purpose of this library
+The purpose of this library is to support education for both users and developers in the field of robotics.

 ## Installation